Shock in Tunisian hometown of Nice attacker

 Ibrahim Bouhlel, a nephew, said his uncle never had money problems, and had told relatives days ago that he was planning a trip back to Tunisia for a family party.

-Another ex-neighbour who had returned from Nice for a summer vacation and gave his name as Karim, said the attack felt like a "big betrayal."
+Another ex-neighbor who had returned from Nice for a summer vacation and gave his name as Karim, said the attack felt like a "big betrayal."

 "Thousands of people from Msaken live in Nice and make their living there.
 Is it normal for the country that gives us all that to be paid back in this way on their national holiday?"